fsharp/fslang-design/preview/FS-1074-default-interface-member-consumption.md

 printfn "%d" i'.GetNumber() // 12
 ```

-If the interface being implemented has some members that do not have a default implementation, it is still required to implement them in F# code.
+If the interface being implemented have some members that do not have a default implementation, it is still required to implement them in F# code.
 Only the members with a default implementation do not require implementing in F# code.

 ## Overriding a default implementation

-It is possible to override a default implementation when implementing an interface in F# code:
+It is possible to override a default implementation when implementing an interface:

 ```fsharp
 open Dims